cecilehannay/CESM-Tutorial/_sources/README.md

 <br>

+NCAR created the Community Climate Model (CCM) in 1983 that included a global atmosphere.
+In 1994, NCAR scientists started to develop the Climate System Model (CSM) that included models of the atmosphere, land surface, ocean, and sea ice.
+In order to recognize the Community of users and sponsors, the CSM was renamed to the Community Climate System Model (CCSM).
+With addititons, including an ice sheet and biogeochemical modeling, the model was renamed to the Community Earth System Model (CESM) in 2013.

-This repository includes materials for the Community Earth System Model (CESM) tutorial.
-These materials are designed to be used during the annual CESM tutorial and serve as reference documentation for any CESM user.
-The materials and notebooks in this tutorial are published as a Jupyter book here to allow for searchable online documentation, but to run the actual commands presented you will need to use a terminal window.
+This repository includes materials designed to be an introduction to running the CESM.
+The materials are used during the annual CESM tutorial and serve as reference documentation for any CESM user.

 ## Goals of This Tutorial

-This tutorial is designed as an introduction to running the CESM model. **By the end of this online tutorial you should learn how to run and modify the model and use the output.**
+**By the end of this online tutorial you should be able to run and modify the model and use the output.**

-This tutorial includes the following topics:
-* The basics of running CESM
-* Simple modifications of xml files, source code, and namelists
-* Some challenge exercises
-* Troubleshooting
-* Basic diagnostics
-* Useful tools
+**These tutorial materials are designed for the CESM version 2 (CESM2)**.

+## Yearly In-Person Tutorials

+The CESM tutorial has been offered regularly since 2010 and is typically offered annually during the summer.
+If you are interested in attending the tutorial, please see the [CESM webpage](https://www.cesm.ucar.edu/events/tutorials) for the most up to date information about when the tutorial will next be offered in Boulder, Colorado and the timeline for applying.

 ## CESM Project Funding